Dealer

 • natural materials with visible texture

-Modern kitchens can serve as a source of inspiration for realising a contemporary style.
+Those who want to give the style a modern twist should focus on clean lines and select vintage elements.
+Modern kitchens can serve as a source of inspiration for creating a contemporary look.

-The Shabby Chic colour scheme is soft and harmonious.
-Instead of bold tones, chalk colours such as off-white, rosé, sage green or light grey dominate.
-They give the kitchen a calm, cosy appearance and contribute to a harmonious, inviting atmosphere.
-Typical shabby chic colours and their effect in a room:
+The color palette of shabby chic is soft and harmonious.
+Instead of bold colors, chalky hues such as off-white, rosé, sage green, or light gray dominate.
+They give the kitchen a calm, cozy feel and help create a harmonious, inviting atmosphere.
+Typical shabby chic colors and their effect on a room:

-Suitable materials include wood furniture with visible grain, stone slabs or tiles in off-white.
-Wooden fronts with a wiped finish create the typical patina.
-Matt surfaces are ideal - they emphasise the used look and feel natural.
+Suitable materials include wooden furniture with a visible grain, stone slabs, or off-white tiles.
+Wooden fronts with a distressed finish create that classic patina.
+Matte finishes are ideal—they enhance the worn look and feel natural to the touch.

-Authenticity takes centre stage when choosing furniture.
-Free-standing cabinets, buffets with glass doors or open wall shelves in the shabby chic kitchen create a cosy atmosphere.
-It is important that each piece has character.
+When selecting furniture, authenticity is the top priority.
+Freestanding cabinets, sideboards with glass doors, or open wall shelves in a shabby-chic kitchen create a cozy atmosphere.
+What's important is that each piece has its own character.

 Typical furniture for the shabby chic style: